kodakbodak/pico-displaypack-projects/readme.md

 This is a simple project I am working on for fun.
 It uses a Raspbery Pi Pico with the pimoroni PicoDisplay.
 Just a little collection of WIP projects for it.
 As I learn more about MicroPython and the display library, this will grow.

+THE PROJECTS:

+Winning Button:

+    Winning Button is a game of chance.
+Click the correct button on your display to see if you win!
+Name is subject to change.

+Decision Maker:

+    Ever wanted to flip a coin for something?
+Maybe play a round of Rock, Paper, Scissors?
+Perhaps you'd like to pick a random number betwen 1 and 100?
+And who could forget the classic 6-sided dice, now in (really janky) digital form!
+All this and (not actually any) more is available in this Python file.

 USAGE:

 Required Firmware: